ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 Like in {{I-D.ietf-ace-oscore-gm-admin}}, this document uses /manage as the url-path of the group-collection resource at the Group Manager when providing examples; implementations can use a different url-path.
 Building on that, this document uses /manage/GROUPNAME as the url-path of a group-configuration resource; implementations are not required to use this name, and can define their own instead.

-Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
-This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".
+Note that the term "endpoint" is used here following its OAuth definition {{RFC6749}}, aimed at denoting resources such as /token and /introspect at the AS, and /authz-info at the RS.
+This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol."

 ## Notation and Assumptions in the Examples ## {#notation-coral-examples}